yandeu/five-server-vscode/README.md

 - Check all available options for the **Config File** in [`/src/types.ts`](https://github.com/yandeu/five-server/blob/main/src/types.ts).
 - Check all available colors for the **remoteLogs** in [`/src/colors.ts`](https://github.com/yandeu/five-server/blob/main/src/colors.ts).

-## Issues

-Five Server is still in development.
-New versions are expected to be released weekly.
-Issues you have now, will probably be resolved soon.

 ### Known Issues

 - Sometimes `injectBody` does not work well when using inline JavaScript inside `<body>`.